mono/website/docs/advanced/runtime/docs/coop-suspend.md

 For example, the first call to a pinvoke will hit a trampoline that needs to move the runtime back into GC Unsafe mode before going around resolving it.
 Once the pinvoke is resolved, the previous mode must be restored.

-### MONO_TRY_BLOCKING / MONO_FINISH_TRY_BLOCKING

-Creates a C lexical scope.
-It tries to transition the runtime to GC Safe mode.
-Resets to the previous mode on exit.
-Ok under any mode.

-This coves the case where code must enter GC Safe mode but it doesn't know if it is already under it.
-Great to use around locks, that might be used in both modes.

 ## Managed object handles